For more anti-racism resources, check out our guide, Racial Justice Is Reproductive Justice.

-The majority of pregnancy-related deaths in Texas are preventable, and Black women are twice as likely to die from pregnancy-related deaths as white women, according a new report.
+The majority of pregnancy-related deaths in Texas are preventable, and Black women are twice as likely to die from pregnancy-related deaths as white women, according to a new report.

 The Texas Department of State Health Services (DSHS) on Monday published the Maternal Mortality and Morbidity Task Force and DSHS Joint Biennial Report, which found that 118 women died in 2012 during pregnancy or in the year after giving birth.
-The Task Force examined 89 of those cases in order to “determine the causes and contributing factors to death, pregnancy-relatedness, and preventability.”
+The task force examined 89 of those cases in order to “determine the causes and contributing factors to death, pregnancy-relatedness, and preventability.”

 Black women, regardless of socioeconomic status including income, education, and marital status, “continue to be at greatest risk for maternal death,” according to the report.

 The pregnancy-related mortality rate for Black women 13.9 per 100,000 live births, while the pregnancy-related mortality rate was 9.3 per 100,000 live births for Hispanic women and six per 100,000 live births for white women.